Motivic Modularity of CM K3 Surfaces: Preliminaries

 \subsection{Mumford-Tate groups}

-$ $Deligne gave the suitable definition and characterization for Hodge structures in \cite{dmos}.
-Now we recall them.
+$ $Deligne gave a representation-theoretic definition and characterization of Hodge structures in \cite{dmos}.
+We now recall them.
 Let $V$ be a rational Hodge structure of weight $n$.
 In other words, there exists a decomposition $V_{\mathbb{C}}=\bigoplus_{p+q=n}V^{p, q}$ with $\overline{V^{p, q}}=V^{q, p}$.
-This gives a real representation :
+This gives a real representation